algolia/algoliasearch-laravel/README.md

 ## Eloquent compatibility

-Doing :
+Doing:

 ```php
 Ad::where('id', $id)->update($attributes);
 ```

 will not trigger anything in the model (so no update will happen in Algolia).
-This is because this is not an Eloquent call, it is just a convenient way to generate the query hidden behind the model
+This is because it is not an Eloquent call.
+It is just a convenient way to generate the query hidden behind the model.

-To make this query work with Algolia you need to do it like that:
+To make this query work with Algolia you need to do it like this:

 ```php
 Ad::find($id)->update($attributes);